Updated December 2024

 Applying to medical school to receive a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) is a competitive process that typically requires scores from the Medical College Admission Test (MCAT), transcripts, letters of recommendation, and an array of other qualifications that may be demonstrated through extracurricular activities, achievements, and interviews.

-- The UF College of Medicine is ranked 19th among public medical schools by U.S. News & World Report and has 1,700 learners, including 559 medical students, 263 graduate students, 120 physician assistant students, and 774 resident physicians.
+- The UF College of Medicine is ranked 15th among public medical schools by U.S. News & World Report and has more than 1,700 learners, including 559 medical students, 263 graduate students, 120 physician assistant students, and 774 resident physicians.

 - Out of over 2,800 completed secondary applications, 135 matriculate into the final class.